GitLab Security Incident Response Guide

 Remediation and Recovery

-An Incident Review will be completed for all severity::1
+An Incident Review will be completed for all incidents.
+To prevent future occurrences and better our security posture, incident retrospectives will be conducted for all severity::1

 Resolution

-Upon completing the containment, remediation, communication and verification of impacted services, the incident will be considered resolved and the incident issues may be closed and the incident phase label will be changed to Incident::Phase::Closed
+Upon completing the containment, remediation, communication and verification of impacted services, the incident will be considered resolved and the incident issues may be closed after a review.

-The incident response process will move on to a post-mortem and lessons learned phase through which the process improvements and overall security of the organization can be analyzed and strengthened.
+The incident response process will move on to a retrospective and lessons learned phase through which the process improvements and overall security of the organization can be analyzed and strengthened.

 Internal & External Communication